 Afghan Government approved private security companies continue to operate.
 For businesses and other organisations, contact the Afghan Government for the latest requirements.

 Attacks on roads in Kabul: We continue to receive a stream of credible reporting indicating terrorists are planning attacks on vehicles travelling along roads in and around Kabul.
-Avoid travelling on Jalalabad, Airport (Great Massoud) and Darulaman Roads due to the very high threat of terrorist attack.
 Do not travel at night.

 Kidnapping: Kidnapping is a serious and ongoing threat.
-Due to the high number of incidents, Afghanistan is a global kidnapping hotspot.
-Westerners, including Australians, have been kidnapped in recent years.
+Afghanistan is a global kidnapping hotspot due to the high number of recorded incidents.
+Westerners, including several Australians, have been kidnapped in recent years.

 We continue to see reports terrorists and criminal groups are planning to kidnap Westerners throughout Afghanistan, including in Kabul and surrounding districts.
 Journalists and those working for NGOs and foreign companies are kidnap targets.
-Foreign aid workers and journalists have been kidnapped and killed.
+Foreign aid workers, employees of foreign companies and journalists have been kidnapped and killed.

 Civil unrest and political tension